CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.1 Operating and Control Technology.md

 #### IND.1.A9 Restrictive use of removable media and mobile devices

 For the use of removable media and mobile devices SHOULD regulations for handling be set up and publicized.
 Basically, the use of removable media and mobile devices in ICS environments SHOULD be limited.
-For media and devices of service providers, an approval process and a request list SHOULD exist.
+For media and devices of service providers SHOULD an approval process and a request list exist.
 The specifications SHOULD be known to each service provider and confirmed by them in writing.

 On the OT components, all unnecessary interfaces SHOULD be disabled.
 At the active interfaces, the use of certain devices or media can be restricted.